co-cart/cocart-api-reference-docs/source/includes/cocart-v1/pro/_introduction.md

 # Introduction #

-CoCart Pro adds more power and control to CoCart REST API.
+CoCart Pro completes the API package with more control to the cart.

 ## Requirements ##